aws/aws-node-termination-handler/README.md

 - Unit & Integration Tests

 ## Which one should I use?
-If you only want to handle EC2 Spot Interruption Termination Notices and EC2 Scheduled Maintenance Events, and don't mind a DaemonSet running on all the nodes you're monitoring, then the aws-node-termination-handler **IMDS Processor** will work great for you!
+If you only want to handle EC2 Spot Interruption Termination Notices, EC2 Scheduled Maintenance Events, and EC2 Rebalance Recommendation Notices, and don't mind a DaemonSet running on all the nodes you're monitoring, then the aws-node-termination-handler **IMDS Processor** will work great for you!

 If you want to monitor for more events sourced from AWS APIs like ASG termination lifecycle events (unhealthy instances, scale-in, az-rebalance, etc), Spot Interruption Termination Notices, and EC2 instance termination via the EC2 API or Console, then the aws-node-termination-handler **Queue Processor** is the best tool for you!
 The deployment only runs a couple of replicas to maintain high availability in your cluster, but it does require some more upfront infrastructure.
 The aws-node-termination-handler **Queue Processor** requires your ASGs to have termination lifecycle hooks, Amazon EventBridge rule(s), and an SQS queue.